The Quest Farm Story

 The search for a farm soon began.
 After months of searching, Quest Farm found a 26-acre farm nestled in the hills of Scott County, Kentucky.
 Joe went to the bank to get a loan and the bank wanted $50,000 for a down payment.
 This was the first of many hurdles.

 So Joe and June, along with the Board of Directors, spent the summer of 1984 writing letters to everyone they knew and raised about $30,000.
 It was getting close to closing time and everyone had exhausted all their contacts.
 They kept praying and hoping they would somehow come up with the money.
 Two weeks before the closing, a letter and a check from a man in Oklahoma arrived on their desk.
 The amount of the check was $20,000 (just what they needed)!
 This was the first of many signs that this was truly a ministry touched by the hand of God.

-Quest Farm, Inc. is a non-profit organization, with a rotating Board of Directors who monitor the financial and operational aspects of the farm.
-Joe and June Richey have stepped down from the position of executive directors but are still very active with Quest Farm.
-It is the intention and hope of Quest Farm to operate on room and board, state funding, and donations and grants from generous, caring people and businesses.
-It is the confidence and support of parents, guardians, community clubs, churches, businesses, and interested individuals, that is needed to make Quest Farm a continuing success.
+Quest Farm, Inc. is a non-profit organization, with a rotating Board of Directors who monitor the financial and operational aspects of the agency.
+It is the confidence and support of parents, guardians, community clubs, churches, businesses, and interested individuals, that help to make Quest a continuing success.

 The Quest Farm name and logo were inspired by the words from the Broadway musical, The Man of LaMancha.
 “This is my quest, to follow my star.”
 Because we believe that every person has the right to make this quest, we adopted this logo depicting a hand reaching for the star.
 It was created by Richard Russell of Nashville, Tennessee.
 It is the desire of the staff and Board of Directors that individuals will have the opportunity and encouragement to pursue his/her star.